flyx/flyx.org/_posts/2013-02-18-adabinding3.md

 values for *func_name*, and for every value, the function may return a differently typed pointer to a subprogram.

-There are several possibilities to wrap this function in Ada:
+There are several possibilities to wrap C functions taking void pointers in Ada:

 #### Import it multiple times with different signatures